xynree/notes/README.md

 │   │   ├── Browser
 │   │   └── The Javascript Language
-│   ├── Mostly Adequate Guide to Functional Programming │   ├── Software Design For Flexibility
+│   ├── Mostly Adequate Guide to Functional Programming │   ├── Rust By Example
+│   ├── Software Design For Flexibility
-│   ├── Structure and Interpretation of Computer Programs │   └── The Pragmatic Programmer
+│   ├── Structure and Interpretation of Computer Programs │   ├── The Pragmatic Programmer
+│   └── The Rust Programming Language
 ├── classes
 │   ├── Coding Interview University
 │   │   └── Data Structures